-Bununggurr first exhibition was in 1984 entitled Objects and Representations from Ramingining, held at the Power Institute [now MCA], Sydney, NSW.
-Bununggurr continued to successfully exhibit in over 20 group exhibitions, with work acquired by both private and public collectors.
+Bununggurr’s first exhibition was in 1984 and was entitled Objects and Representations from Ramingining, held at the Power Institute [now MCA], Sydney, NSW.
+Bununggurr continued to successfully exhibit in over 20 group exhibitions, with works acquired by both private and public collectors.

-Bununggurr was pre-selected for the 2013 Telstra awards, for the painting entitled Gurrwilimy Dhawuu (swamp story) depicting swamp life in Ramingining, Central Arnhem Land.

-Bununggurr leant the skills of print making under the instruction of Indigenous artist, and printmaker, Lawrence Leslie.
+Bununggurr was pre-selected for the 2013 Telstra Awards, for his painting titled Gurrwilimy Dhawuu (swamp story) depicting swamp life in Ramingining, Central Arnhem Land Bununggurr leant the skills of print making under the instruction of Indigenous artist, and printmaker, Lawrence Leslie.
 Bununggurr has produced numerous successful prints, commonly depicting cultural stories of Yolngu people.
-Bununggurr also completed a certificate II in Visual Art from the Charles Darwin University in 2013.
+Bununggurr also completed a Certificate II in Visual Art from the Charles Darwin University in 2013.

-Bununggurr appeared in the 1967 film Across the Top, a documentary by Malcolm Douglas recording the traditional life in Arnhem Land, the Gulf of Capartaria and Cape York.
-In 2005 Bununggurr made his screen debut in de Heer’s Award winning film 10 Canoes playing a lead canoeist.
+Bununggurr appeared in the 1967 film Across the Top, a documentary by Malcolm Douglas recording the traditional life in Arnhem Land, the Gulf of Carpentaria and Cape York.
+In 2005 Bununggurr made his screen debut in de Heer’s Award winning film Ten Canoes playing a lead canoeist.
 The film was a great success and aided in educating the world about Yolngu culture in Ramingining, Central Arnhem Land.